Jaguar XJ (X308): XJ8

 The base XJ8 came standard with more equipment than had been fitted to entry-level XJs in the past, including leather upholstery, alloy wheels, and air conditioning.
 The door mirrors and door handles are body-coloured.
 The radiator grille, windscreen and rear window surrounds, boot lid plinth, and rain gutters were chromed, while the window frames remained matte black.
 Interior wood trim is walnut.
 Rear badging reads XJ8.
 For the home market in September 2000, Jaguar began badging the XJ8 model as XJ Executive, and fitted as standard rain-sensing wipers, a CD player, cruise control, and rear parking sensors.

 Sport

 The Sport model was equipped only with the 3.2 L normally aspirated engine, except Australia and the United States that had the optional 4.0 L normally aspirated V8 available.
 It offered stiffer suspension, sportier seating and interior colour combinations, and wider, larger wheels than the XJ8.
-The windscreen and rear window surrounds were painted matt black, as were the rain gutters and window frames for European markets; for the United States market, it retains chrome surrounds.
+The windscreen and rear window surrounds were painted matte black, as were the rain gutters and window frames for European markets; for the United States market, it retains chrome surrounds.
 The radiator grille has metallic grey vertical slats.
 Rather than a chrome radiator grille surround, the Sport uses a body-coloured surround.
 Rear badging reads XJ Sport.
 The non-Sport XJ8 3.2 was badged as the XJ Executive.